 History

-The castle, or rather a medieval court, was erected in the 12th century as the seat of the St Davids bishops.
-Among other things, it was the home of Giraldus Cambrensis (Gerald of Wales), a Welsh monk, chronicler, linguist and writer who served as archdeacon of Brecon in the years 1175-1203.
+The castle, palace or rather a medieval court, was erected in the 12th century as the seat of the bishops of St Davids.
+Among others, it was the home of Giraldus Cambrensis (Gerald of Wales), a Welsh monk, chronicler, linguist and writer, who served as archdeacon of Brecon in the years 1175-1203.
 He described Llanddew as “a small residence well suited to literary pursuits and contemplation of eternity.”
 The court was significantly expanded in the first half of the fourteenth century by bishop Gower.
-It was abandoned in the 16th century, and the ruins were sold in 1650.
+It was abandoned in the 16th century due to the changes brought by the Reformation, and within a few decades fell into ruin.

 Architecture